-I first met the art of Jin Shin Jyutsu through the book The Touch of Healing.
-The first thing that I experienced was holding my inner with the hipbone on my back.
-My severe abdominal discomfort at that time dissipated within five minutes of my placing my hands.
-At the time, I was in so much pain and distress, I could not remember anything but that those two locations were called Safety Energy Locks 1 and 2 in Jin Shin Jyutsu.
+I met the art of Jin Shin Jyutsu through the book The Touch of Healing by Alice Burmeister.
+The first thing that I experienced was when I placed my hands on my inner knee and lower back/hip.
+The severe abdominal discomfort that induced me to place my hands there dissipated within five minutes.
 After that, I went back to “The Touch of Healing” and tried to memorize a few more locations and holds.
 Very quickly, I knew the harmonization sequences for the so-called Anterior Ascending and the Posterior Descending Function Energy.
 [TH, p.
 135 and p.
 141].
-The former helped me with my frequent occasions of abdominal distress, the latter helped with the aching in my back due to a sedentary lifestyle.
-Little by little I memorized most of the hand-locations and hand-postures given in the book and started looking for more information on the Internet.
+The former helped me with my frequent bouts of abdominal distress, the latter helped with the aching in my back due to sitting too much in front of a computer.
+Little by little, I memorized most of the hand-locations and finger-postures from the Touch of Healing book and started looking for more information on the Internet.

 At the time, I was not in a position to travel, so I could not just fly to the next authorized Jin Shin Jyutsu class and take it.
 I had to wait for a class to come near me.
-And indeed, it took a whole year and a half before I could take my first 5-Day Basic Jin Shin Jyutsu class in the Baltimore-Washington DC area.
+And indeed, it took almost a year and a half before I could take my first 5-Day Basic Jin Shin Jyutsu class in the Baltimore-Washington DC area.
 By then, I had read “The Touch of Healing” several times over.
 I had also memorized the location of all Safety Energy Locks and a few general daily sequences.
-And, while I occasionally applied Jin Shin Jyutsu sequences on friends and family, most of my practice was really on myself.
-I guess, nothing beats the first-hand experience – after all, that is how Jiro Murai started it in the first place.
+While I applied Jin Shin Jyutsu sequences on friends and family now and then, my practice focussed mostly on myself.
+I guess, nothing beats the first-hand experience – after all, that is how Jiro Murai started everything in the first place.

 Why a Website

-My motivation for creating this site is so that I can share my knowledge of Jin Shin Jyutsu with the population in general.
-I have included information I have learned from my Jin Shin Jyutsu classes, from talking to my teachers and fellow Jin Shin Jyutsu students.
-I have also included my personal experiences and insights.
+The motivation behind the creation of this website was to share my knowledge of Jin Shin Jyutsu with the general community.
+Here, I have included information I learned from my Jin Shin Jyutsu classes, mostly with Carlos Gutterres and Wayne Hackett.
+There are also my personal experiences and anecdotes from my friends.
 I have made every effort to keep the source of the information clear and to give credit where it is due.

 This site is intended for those who are already somewhat familiar with the art of Jin Shin Jyutsu.
-If you are new to it and wish to learn more, my recommendation is to enroll in an authorized 5-Day Basic Seminar.
-If you live in a remote area where there are no Jin Shin Jyutsu classes, then the second-best option is to read the book The Touch of Healing by Alice Burmeister.
-If you wish to find out more about the Self Help classes I offer, you can do so at my business site, Lilies of the Field.
+If you are new to it you may wish to read The Touch of Healing book first.
+That is how I started.
+You could also enroll in an authorized 5-Day Basic Seminar where you will be taught the basic principles and harmonizing sequences.
+If you live in a remote area, however, with no access to Jin Shin Jyutsu classes, then you can always enroll in the self-paced self-help online class that I put together on Udemy.

 I have been careful to present the information here honestly and responsibly.
-I have shared what I have learned from Jin Shin Jyutsu classes, from my personal experience, and that of fellow Jin Shin Jyutsu students.
+I have shared what I have learned from Jin Shin Jyutsu classes and from personal experience.
 If you find any errors or omissions, feel free to point them out, and I will correct them.

 Please keep in mind that Jin Shin Jyutsu itself is an ever-evolving art or, at least, my understanding of it.
-Apart from mistakes that I may have made, the content continually changes to reflect my growing knowledge of the art.
+Apart from mistakes that I may have made, the content continually changes to reflect my growing knowledge and understanding.